rationalagents/gemstateio-groups/README.md

 - [@waded](https://github.com/waded)

 ## Acknowledgements
 The initial list of groups was selected from Idaho Tech Council's "Local Places For Techies To Network."
-(For a time http://gemstate.io pointed at ITC's page at [@jdmullin's](http://twitter.com/jdmullin) MVP suggestion.
+For a time http://gemstate.io pointed at ITC's page at [@jdmullin]'s(http://twitter.com/jdmullin) MVP suggestion.

 ## License
-Public Domain (no really, please use this to help with the mission.)
+Public Domain (please use this data to help with the mission.)

 ## Footnotes
 1 - Initially we've listed any group we find until we can confirm they met and plan to keep meeting.